Police Recruit / Entry Level Applicants

 - We accept California P.O.S.T.
 “T-scores” and 1.5 mile completion from other agencies, if it has been taken within the last year of when you submitted your SJPD application.
 It will be the applicant's responsibility to submit proof for verification of his/her results.
 Verification must be on an agency letterhead where the test was administered and list the test date, type of test administer and your results.
 Please note that agencies vary in their physical agility testing and we can only accept those that are referred to as “WSTB.”

-- Once you receive your test results you will submit them to us to verify you’ve met the minimum requirements to move on to the next step.
+- Once you receive your test results you will submit them (usually by email) to us to verify you've met the minimum requirements to move on to the next step.

-The Oral Board Exam is a panel interview of five to eight questions not necessarily police related.
-Applicants who successfully complete the Oral Board Exam will be placed on an eligibility list for the Background Inquiry Process.
-Those selected to the Background Inquiry Process will be notified approximately two to three weeks after the last Oral Board Exam of the testing cycle.
+The Oral Board Exam is a panel interview which an applicant will be asked five to eight questions, not necessarily police related.
+Applicants who successfully complete the Oral Board Exam will be placed on an eligibility list for the Background Investigation Process.
+Those selected to the Background Investigation Process will be notified approximately two to three weeks after the last Oral Board Exam of the testing cycle.

-For those moving forward will then begin the Background Inquiry Process.
+For those moving forward will then begin the Background Investigation Process.